-Defendant's handgun rostering program also violates equal protection principles, in that it arbitrarily distinguishes between otherwise identical firearms, inherently making arbitrary distinctions among the people who would possess them, and arbitrarily bars people from possessing handguns deemed safe for others.
+Defendant's handgun rostering program also violates basic principles of equal protection, in that it arbitrarily makes distinctions between otherwise identical firearms, inherently making arbitrary distinctions among the people who would possess them, and bars some classes of people from possessing handguns that are perfectly permissible to others.
+These practices cannot survive Fourteenth Amendment scrutiny.